loathers/ChIT/docs/README.md

 - elements: Shows the KoL elements chart from the wiki (also mostly for the toolbar)
 - update: Notifies you when new versions of CHIT are available
 - next: Provides a dropdown to tell ChIT where you're going next to get recommendations beforehand
+- shrunkenhead: Provides some info on your reanimated monster, or a reminder to reanimate something if you have an unused shrunken head

 ### Layout Variables